eran88/PCDCGAN/readme.md

 ## How to start
-Firstable clone the repository to your computer, then open the command line on the path of the cloned repository.
+First, clone the repository to your computer, then open the command line on the path of the cloned repository.

 ## To use pretrained models
 1. Download one of the models from the following link: https://drive.google.com/drive/folders/1PWxUckhEZdz7VetuqyQUffeUO1SWzh4i?usp=sharing <br />
-This files contains the trained weights of the models etc. After you've downloaded the file place it inside the root of the repository folder.
+This files contains the pretrained models of both architectures.
+After you've downloaded the file place it inside the root of the repository folder.

 2. To create images from the models type in the command line:
 `python create.py "file_name_without_pkl"` for example `python create.py "pcdcgan_alpha_001"`